Bus 300 affair: The trial

-In 1985, Brigadier General Yitzhak Mordechai, who had led the storming of the bus, and eleven others were put on trial for the killing of the two prisoners.
-They were accused of being amongst a larger group who beat and kicked the prisoners to death.
+In 1985 Brigadier General Yitzhak Mordechai, who had led the storming of the bus, and eleven others were put on trial for the killing of the two prisoners.
+They were accused of being among a larger group who beat and kicked the prisoners to death.
 Witnesses described the General hitting the prisoners with a pistol.
 He was cleared of the charges, and the charges against the others dropped.
 In the spring of 1986 the deputy chief of Shin Bet, Reuven Hazak and two officials Rafi Malka and Peleg Raday, met Prime Minister Shimon Peres and accused their superior, Avraham Shalom, of having ordered the murders and coordinating the testimonies of witnesses in the case against General Mordechai.
 Peres refused to act on this information and the three officials were dismissed from the Shin Bet.
 They then gave evidence that led Attorney General Yitzhak Zamir to launch a criminal probe against the senior Shin Bet officials accused of covering up the killings.
-On hearing the evidence, Zamir opened a police investigation into Shin Bet actions and in particular the role of its Director.
+On hearing the evidence, Zamir opened a police investigation into Shin Bet actions and in particular the role of its director.
 In May 1986 Zamir was forced to resign amidst accusations of disregarding national security after refusing to end his investigations.
 His resignation was reported in the international media and Israeli newspapers were able to bypass the Military Censor with revelations about the Shin Bet.
 It became public that Avraham Shalom was accused of ordering the killing of the two prisoners and organising an extensive cover-up which included implicating General Mordechai.

-In June 1986, a little-known judge, Yosef Harish, took over as Attorney General and President Chaim Herzog issued a blanket pardon to Shalom and four other Shin Bet officers.
-These pardons were challenged in the Supreme Court.
+In June 1986 a little-known judge, Yosef Harish, took over as Attorney General and President Chaim Herzog issued a blanket pardon to Shalom and four other Shin Bet officers.
+These pardons were challenged in the Supreme court.
 During the appeal papers were revealed in which Shalom asserted that all his actions were "authorised and approved."
 This implicated the Prime Minister at the time of the killings – Yitzhak Shamir.

-On 6 August 1986, the Supreme Court upheld the pardons, but Attorney General Harish promised there would be an investigation.
+On 6 August 1986 the Supreme Court upheld the pardons, but Attorney General Harish promised there would be an investigation.